KirilStrezikozin/BakeMaster-Blender-Addon/docs/start/install/install.rst

 ==================

 BakeMaster add-on works in Blender, so if you haven't got it on your device just yet, go ahead!
-Make sure the Blender version you are using is compatible with BakeMaster.
+Make sure the Blender version you are using is `compatible with BakeMaster <https://bakemaster-blender-addon.readthedocs.io/en/latest/start/install/compatibility.html?#which-blender-versions>`__.

 |blender_icon_official|